ai4os/ai4-ansible/docs/site_ansible.md

 - **nomad_new_gpu_clients**

     Modify the lines to match the new Nomad GPU client names.
     Add its Nomad datacenter name, domain and namespaces.

-    > ⓘ The two spported namespaces are `ai4eosc`and `imagine`.
-A Nomad client can belong to one or both (if both, separate them with just a comma).

     > ⚠ If there are no GPU clients, leave the group empty (**do not delete the group**).